Ghost-Prince/Assignment-Submission-System/README.md

 * Start the application by running `server.js` file.

 ## Usage
+* Make sure that `MongoDB` is running on your local machine.
 * Navigate to `http://localhost:3000` to access the homepage.
 * Click on `Register` to create a new account.
 * Once logged in, faculty members can click on `Post Assignment` to create a new assignment and view previously posted assignments.